blankly-finance/blankly-docs/content/en/API/sandbox_trading.md

 category: API
 ---

-The sandbox interface object allows users to realistically sandbox trade on any exchange.
+The sandbox interface object allows users to realistically sandbox trade on any of our exchanges.
 By default, sandboxes allow:

 - Accurate exchange specific fee rates which are checked and set during the object construction.
 - Accurate account management through buy and sell orders using the fees.
 - Multithreaded local monitoring of limit order price triggers using the correct websocket feeds.
 - Custom initial account value injections.
+- Correct order filter checking

 This creates a very powerful & dynamic paper trading experience.
 Our goal was to make it almost impossible to distinguish the difference between live trading and paper trading.